OpenClaw vs Hermes Agent: Ecosystem or Self-Learning Agent?

 - The skill self-improves based on outcomes during subsequent use

-- The agent periodically nudges itself to persist important knowledge
+- The agent periodically nudges itself to persist useful knowledge

-On top of that, Hermes Agent uses Honcho for user modeling.
-This is not just conversation history.
-It is a persistent representation of your preferences, work patterns, and domain knowledge that evolves over time.
+Hermes Agent also uses Honcho for user modeling.
+This is more than conversation history.
+The goal is to keep a persistent model of your preferences, work patterns, and domain knowledge, then update it over time.

-For someone using an agent daily over months, the compounding effect could be a real advantage.
-The feature shipped in February 2026, so long-term results at scale are still unproven.
-Worth watching, not yet worth betting your business on.
+If you use the same agent daily for months, that compounding effect could matter.
+The feature only shipped in February 2026, so long-term results at scale are still unproven.
+It is worth watching.
+It is not something I would bet a business workflow on yet.

-OpenClaw's ClawHub is a full skill marketplace where developers publish, discover, and install agent skills.
-Thousands of skills are available, covering everything from web scraping to calendar management to social media automation.
-Skills follow a file-based format (SKILL.md) with clear documentation.
-For a walkthrough on how skills work, see our OpenClaw skills guide.
+OpenClaw's ClawHub is a real marketplace where developers publish, discover, and install agent skills.
+There are thousands of skills already, covering jobs like web scraping, calendar management, and social media automation.
+Skills use a file-based format, SKILL.md, with readable documentation.
+For a walkthrough on how that model works, see our OpenClaw skills guide.

-Hermes Agent's skill ecosystem is younger.
-Skills follow the agentskills.io open standard, which has seen adoption in tools like VS Code and GitHub.
-The community is growing, and there are shared skill repositories.
-But the volume and variety of available skills today is significantly smaller than ClawHub.
+Hermes Agent's skill ecosystem is still early.
+Skills follow the agentskills.io open standard, which tools like VS Code and GitHub have started to adopt.
+There are shared repositories, and the community is growing.
+Today, though, the volume and variety are still much smaller than ClawHub.

 Cost Comparison

 Both frameworks are free to download and self-host.
-The real cost comes from three sources: server hosting, LLM API spend, and your setup time.
+The real cost comes from server hosting, LLM API spend, and setup time.

 | Cost Factor | OpenClaw | Hermes Agent |